DAZDS/DAZDS.github.io/index.md

 ### Identity

-DAZ Sentinel is the cybersecurity division and specialist product line of **DAZ Consulting DS**.
+DAZ Sentinel is the cybersecurity division and specialist service line of **DAZ Consulting DS**.
 It integrates offensive security methodology with EPC delivery governance — to protect critical infrastructure across the full project lifecycle.

 ---